INFORMSJoC/2023.0307/README.md

 - For codes under `src/AOAT-MCTS-Tic-Tac-Toe`:
   - `python 3.8`
-- For codes under `src/AOAT-NN-Board-Games`:
+- For codes under `src/AOAT-NN-Board-Games` and `src/AOAT-NN-General-RL-Tasks`:
   - `python 3.8`
   - `pytorch 1.8.1`
 -  ===========Your part of codes here================

 ## Run experiments

-**1. Run experiments related to AOAP-MCTS compard with OCBA-MCTS on Tic-Tac-Toe (Gongbo Zhang)**
+**1. Run experiments related to AOAP-MCTS compard with OCBA-MCTS on Tic-Tac-Toe**

 First cd into folder `src/AOAT-MCTS-Tic-Tac-Toe`

 Run `tic_tac_toe.py` to obtain resutls

-**2. Run experiments related to AOAT implemented with NNs applied on board games (Xiaotian Liu)**
+**2. Run experiments related to AOAT implemented with NNs applied on board games**

 First cd into folder `src/AOAT-NN-Board-Games`